 With a product like the Litter Genie, scooping as well as disposal of litter is much easier.
 The way it works:

 Insert the role of plastic bagging material inside the Genie, tie a knot at the end of it, secure it to a wheel, and turn the handle a half turn.
 Then open the top and drop in all the scoopings.
 Turn the handle again, and the waste is safely hidden at the bottom of the Litter Locker to keep all of the odors confined inside.

-On trash day, just remove the bag and contents and discard them in the garbage can.
+On trash day, just remove the bag of contents and discard it in its entirety in the garbage can.

 If you’ve ever seen or used a Diaper Genie, you know exactly how this works.
 It is truly a genius!

 Plastic cat box liners are not necessary, but it does make emptying a litter box of used non-clumping litter tidier.